 Foodie stalls selling special Himeji treats everywhere, such as oden and fried fish paste, greeted my senses and I thoroughly enjoyed discovering the castle grounds.
 Getting inside the castle walls or closer than the moat proved tricky as there was an entrance fee and the queue so long, the doors would have been shut in my face.
 Not being a big fan of that, I just strolled around and there was plenty to stroll through.
 Shrines, mini gardens, alleys and just splendid examples of Japanese gardening skills.
 Definitely my favourite castle.

-Ok, this one I haven’t even been to but I saw it right there through my train window.
+Ok, this Japanese castle I didn’t actually visit, but I saw it right there through my train window.
 It was exactly in front of the train station in Fukuyama!
 It was kinda fun to chase it with my camera while the train zipped in and out of the station and I was even more surprised to see a Gothic church in the middle of the city.
 It nearly felt like riding the train back in Germany.
 Just a little bit.

-Have you ever been to Japan castles yourself?
+Have you ever been to any of these famous Japanese Castles yourself?
 Which would interest you most?

-Disclaimer: This post was made possible through the Railpass by Japan Experience.
+Disclaimer: This post on Japanese castles was made possible through the Railpass by Japan Experience.
 As always my opinion and adventures are my own.